alan-turing-institute/tric-dt/Seminars/README.md

 - Suggest a new topic by [opening a new issue](https://github.com/alan-turing-institute/tric-dt/issues/new?assignees=&labels=0%2F+idea&projects=&template=topic-suggestion-for-tric-dt-event.md&title=%5BTopic%5D)

 ## Sign-up as a presenter
 For existing topics, sign up as a presenter by **assigning yourself** to an [issue with label `seminar series`](https://github.com/alan-turing-institute/tric-dt/issues?q=is%3Aopen+is%3Aissue+label%3A%22seminar+series%22) and then **commenting with a title** and a few sentences describing your presentations.
 We will assign a date to each session, once we have a clear idea of presenters.
-We're specifically looking for folks from different research areas to present on the same topic, so feel free to make suggestions!
+We're looking for folks from different research areas to present on the same topic, so feel free to make suggestions!

 We will label issues with `0/idea`, `1/in planning`, `2/scheduled` and `3/completed`, so you know which are currently open for contribution.